omerkhanjadoon/greenpakistan/README.md

 This application is developed in flutter and can be used on both android and ios platforms

 ## Major Features
-Login & Registration
+- Login & Registration
-Ecommerce(Buy Seeds, Plants)
+- Ecommerce(Buy Seeds, Plants)
-Payment(Paypal,Stripe,Cash on Delivery)
+- Payment(Paypal,Stripe,Cash on Delivery)
-Blog(Comming Soon)
+- Blog(Comming Soon)

+## Note
+While installing please make sure to change the google api key in android manifest file with your own key